 By Public Transport: The nearest railway stations to Padstow are Bodmin Parkway and Newquay.
 Plymouth Citybus service 11A runs hourly (every 2 hours on Sundays) between Padstow and Bodmin Parkway Station, journey time approx. 1 hour.
-First Kernow bus service A5 runs regularly between Padstow and the Great Western Hotel, Newquay (2 min walk from Newquay Railway Station), journey time approx. 1 1⁄2 hours.
+First Kernow bus service A5 runs regularly between Padstow and the Great Western Hotel, Newquay, journey time approx. 1 1⁄2 hours.